Last updated November 2016

 - Scottish Government, Analysis of Equality Results from the 2011 Census (PDF), Scottish Government, October 2014.

 - Hyde, Janet Shibley and DeLamater, John, Understanding Human Sexuality, McGraw-Hill, 13th ed, 2016.

 - Blake, Simon and Katrak, Zarine, Faith, values and sex & relationships education, National Children’s Bureau, 2002.

 - Government Equalities Office, Marriage (Same Sex Couples) Act: A factsheet (PDF), Government Equalities Office, April 2014.

 - FPA, Your Guide to Emergency Contraception, FPA, January 2014.

 - Catechism of the Catholic Church: Revised in Accordance with the Official Latin Text Promulgated by Pope John Paul II.
 2nd ed, Vatican City: Libreria Editrice Vaticana, 1997.

 - Contraception, Church of England website (accessed November 2016).

-- Abortion, Church of England website (accessed November 2016).
+- Abortion statement (PDF), Church of England website (accessed February 2018).

 - Friedman et al, Observant Married Jewish Women and Sexual Life: An Empirical Study (PDF), 2009.